Technologies

 Niagara N4 builds on the legacy of the Niagara Framework ® in new and exciting ways.
 It’s less reliant on browser plug-ins, faster and easier to use.
 A truly open framework, N4 delivers a variety of notable improvements to help businesses take full advantage of the Internet of Things, including advanced visualization and new search, security and navigation tools.
 N4 brings support for our newest platform, the Niagara Edge 10 controller!
 By leveraging the Niagara Framework®, Edge 10 offers 20,000+ Niagara certified professionals a single open programming tool infrastructure and the ability to create smarter more efficient systems with world-class cyber security.

-oBIX (for Open Building Information Exchange) is a standard for RESTful Web Services-based interfaces
+oBIX (Open Building Information Exchange) – standard for RESTful Web Services-based interfaces to building controls systems